lucashomuniz/Project-10/README.md

 4 - Which data model do you use to create this Power BI and Why do you select that data model?

-In the beginning, I thoroughly went through the entire content of the PDF and examined the datasets stored on the drive.
+In the beginning, I went through the entire content of the PDF and examined the datasets stored on the drive.
 It became evident that these datasets contained a wealth of information organized in multiple rows and columns.
 Consequently, I conducted an analysis of all the variables present in the columns across all the datasets.
 Subsequently, I began observing the relationships between these variables among the five datasets.
 To facilitate this analysis, I imported all the datasets into PowerBI.
 Although PowerBI is an excellent tool, I decided to optimize the Data Exploration phase by utilizing the programming language "R".
 I made this choice because R is a highly robust tool and I have a strong proficiency in the language.
 This shift allowed me to delve deeper into solving the business problem at hand.

 ![Screenshot 2023-06-29 at 14 38 09](https://github.com/lucashomuniz/Project-10/assets/123151332/690c7ec2-aaf9-4103-a2f9-7f0bcd56b54b)